 Last year, according to shipping records examined by the Healthy Building Network, Dominion Colour exported over 950 metric tons (that’s over two million pounds) of pigments, mainly to Asia.
 Shipments have continued apace this year.
 Dominion made five shipments of lead pigments in the first five weeks of 2016, totaling 140 metric tons, to China, Indonesia, Malaysia, and Thailand.
 The latter three countries have no restrictions on the use of lead paints in homes, schools, or childcare facilities.

-But other companies continue to use lead pigments: a decision that will impact people many decades into the future.
-Three of the ten largest paint companies in the world - PPG, Sherwin-Williams, and Valspar - still make and distribute lead paint in developing countries, said Gottlesfeld.
+But other companies continue to use lead pigments, decisions that will impact people many decades into the future.
+Three of the ten largest paint companies in the world – PPG, Sherwin-Williams, and Valspar – still make and distribute lead paint in developing countries, said Gottlesfeld.